viniciusmichelutti/socialbookmark/README.md

 * View user profile and all bookmarks related
 * Follow and unfollow users
 * Users have own timeline, showing all the following users actions (bookmarked, liked, created account, follow/unfollow)
+* Top Viewed Images, using redis to count the views